 Is there a proper order for those stages?
 Well, not really.
 This is because user adoption of new tools is ongoing, governance policies should be reviewed regularly to account for unknown risks, and management processes can be improved and streamlined to save time.

-Given this, most organizations will jump in and out of these stages as they progress or have new concerns to address in their journey.
+Given this, most organizations will jump in and out of these stages as they progress or have new concerns to address in their journey when taking full advantage of cloud-native systems.

-Wherever you’re in terms of your cloud readiness, ShareGate provides you with tools to simplify your Microsoft 365 cloud adoption process.
+Wherever you are in terms of your cloud readiness, ShareGate provides you with tools to simplify your Microsoft 365 cloud adoption process.

 What are the benefits of a cloud migration strategy?